Montana Court Records

 - Dawson County Correctional Facility, Glendive

-How do I search for an Inmate in Montana State Prison?
+How Do I Search For An Inmate in Montana State Prison?

 There are two ways to search for inmates currently incarcerated in a state prison or under supervision by the Board of Probation and Paroles.